Data protection is a matter of trust!

 Data protection is a topic.
 Protecting data is an attitude!

 For this reason, we decided not to rely solely on an external team of experts, but to also strive internally for qualifications in this area.
-Hence, besides her role as quality manager at vieconsult, Mag.
-Julia Pountney also acts as internal privacy coordinator.
-She is responsible for keeping a data protection perspective upon daily processes and for constantly optimizing them.
+Hence, besides his role as managing director at vieconsult, Mag.
+Gerd Beidernikl also acts as an internal privacy coordinator.
+As a certified data expert of WKO he is responsible for keeping a data protection perspective upon daily processes and for constantly optimizing them.

 Hetzner Online GmbH is regarded as a quality supplier and, among others, is certified according to DIN ISO/IEC 27001.
 The storage and processing of the data takes place in compliance with all common technical and organizational measures in accordance with Art.
 32 GDPR.